tgoldenberg/curriculum2015/unitsYear2/3-reDesign/README.md

 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
 Every website on the internet was designed and wireframed by a team of developers.
-The website for the company you are at is no exception.
-Your manager has tasked you to re-brand the company's homepage.
-They believe the current homepage is dated and it is time for a new look.
-You have been given 1 week to complete this rebranding project.
+ScriptEd wants you to design a wireframe for a chat app to be used by all ScriptEd students.
+You will have to use modern design techniques and implement colors, fonts, logos, and branding to achieve a great design.

 ##Project Criteria
 Your Manager has laid out the following requirements for the project: